 Information for residents

-People living in areas hit by the disaster should dispose their disaster waste at a council operated waste transfer station.
+People living in areas hit by the disaster should dispose of their disaster waste at a council operated waste transfer station.

 There are requirements for taking waste to a transfer station or a landfill.
 You will need to provide evidence of your address like a driver’s licence or recent rate notice.
-You will not have to pay a gate fee for disposing of the waste.

 Information for landfills